hasgeek/events/_anthillinside_events/2017-decentralized-ai-applications.md

   byline: Researcher at Sourcetone, LLC
   image_url: https://images.hasgeek.com/embed/file/8d34b431d2ed460b83d0492004988a99
   bio: |
     Gene Kogan is an artist and a programmer who is interested in generative systems, artificial intelligence, and software for creativity and self-expression.
-He is a collaborator within numerous open-source software projects, and leads workshops and demonstrations on topics at the intersection of code and art.
-Gene initiated and contributes to ml4a, a free book about machine learning for artists, activists, and citizen scientists.
-He regularly publishes video lectures, writings, and tutorials to facilitate a greater public understanding of the topic.
+He is a collaborator within numerous [open-source](https://github.com/genekogan) software projects, and leads [workshops](http://genekogan.com/workshops/) and [talks](http://genekogan.com/cv/#talks) on topics at the intersection of code and art.
+Gene initiated and contributes to [ml4a](https://ml4a.github.io/), a free book about machine learning for artists, activists, and citizen scientists.
+He regularly publishes [video lectures](http://ml4a.github.io/classes/), writings, and tutorials to facilitate a greater public understanding of the topic.